 4 times or more

-Over the last year, the number of employees of companies who are actively looking for a job has increased by 4 pp (percentage points).
+number of employees of companies who are actively looking for a job has increased by 4 pp (percentage points).
 There has also been an increase in the number of those who are not considering changing jobs.